rtomayko/tilt/docs/TEMPLATES.md

  * CoffeeScript - `Tilt::CoffeeScriptTemplate`
  * Literate CoffeeScript - `Tilt::CoffeeScriptLiterateTemplate`
  * [Textile](#redcloth) - `Tilt::RedClothTemplate`
+ * reStructuredText - `Tilt::RstTemplate`
  * Creole - `Tilt::CreoleTemplate`
  * [RDoc](#rdoc) - `Tilt::RDocTemplate`

-Tilt has extensive support for Markdown, backed by one of four different implementations (depending on which are available on your system):
+Tilt has extensive support for Markdown, backed by one of seven different implementations (depending on which are available on your system):

  * [Markdown](#markdown) - Generic Markdown implementation